ewei068/pokestar/design.md

 	* `itemId`
 	* OPTIONAL `quantity`
 * Functionality: Attempts to buy an item from the shop.
 Quantity defaults to 1.
 First, checks last purchase date.
 If it's a new day, resets daily item purchase limits.
 Then, checks to see if user has enough money to purchase items at said quanity.
 If able to purchase, special logic to enact purchase is executed depending on the item.
 Finally, updates daily item purchase limit & last purchase date.

+### Social

+**Leaderboard**

+* Aliases: `leaderboard`
+* Args:
+	* `category`
+	* OPTIONAL `scope`
+* Queries a joined view of users and user Pokemon to show the top ten users or Pokemon.
+The `category` argument provides the metric that is being measured.
+Current planned leaderboards include: user level, user num shinies, user net Pokemon worth, Pokemon combat power.
+The `scope` parameter allows users to specify server or overall rankings, defaulting to overall.
+If friends can be easily implemented, then that will be another option.

 ## Data